csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 Most database systems provide a command line interface for submitting SQL commands.
 In addition, most databases also provide graphical user interfaces (GUIs), which simplify the task of browsing the database, creating and submitting queries, and administering the database.
 Commercial IDEs for SQLthat work across multiple database platforms, include Embarcadero’s RAD Studio and Aqua Data Studio.

 For PostgreSQL, the pgAdmin tool provides GUI functionality, while for MySQL, phpMyAdmin provides GUI functionality.
-The NetBeans IDE provides a GUI front end that works with a number of different databases, but with limited functional- ity, while the Eclipse IDE supports similar functionality through several different plugins such as the Data Tools Platform (DTP) and JBuilder.
+The NetBeans IDE provides a GUI front end that works with a number of different databases, but with limited functionality, while the Eclipse IDE supports similar functionality through several different plugins such as the Data Tools Platform (DTP) and JBuilder.

-SQL schema definitions and sample data for the university schema are pro- vided on the Web site for this book, db-book.com.
+SQL schema definitions and sample data for the university schema are provided on the Web site for this book, db-book.com.
 The Web site also contains

 **112 Chapter 3 Introduction to SQL**

 instructions on how to set up and access some popular database systems.
 The SQL constructs discussed in this chapter are part of the SQL standard, but certain features are not supported by some databases.
-The Web site lists these incom- patibilities, which you will need to take into account when executing queries on those databases.
+The Web site lists these incompatibilities, which you will need to take into account when executing queries on those databases.

 **Bibliographical Notes**

 The original version of SQL, called Sequel 2, is described by Chamberlin et al. \[1976\].
 Sequel 2 was derived from the language Square (Boyce et al. \[1975\] and Chamberlin and Boyce \[1974\]).
-The American National Standard SQL-86 is de- scribed in ANSI \[1986\].
+The American National Standard SQL-86 is described in ANSI \[1986\].
 The IBM Systems Application Architecture definition of SQL is defined by IBM \[1987\].
 The official standards for SQL-89 and SQL-92 are available as ANSI \[1989\] and ANSI \[1992\], respectively.

 Textbook descriptions of the SQL-92 language include Date and Darwen \[1997\], Melton and Simon \[1993\], and Cannan and Otten \[1993\].
 Date and Darwen \[1997\] and Date \[1993a\] include a critique of SQL-92 from a programming-languages perspective.